 After approval of Volume I, and subsequent submission of the remaining 16 BEAD NOFO requirements (Volume II), the IOB will begin conducting the challenge process as outlined in this document.
-NOFO guidance allows flexibility in the Initial Proposal submission process and this two-volume approach allows the IOB to maintain an accelerated timeline of approval and implementation of funds provided under the BEAD program.
+NOFO guidance allows flexibility in the Initial Proposal submission process and this two-volume approach allows the IOB to maintain an accelerated timeline of approval and https://gov.idaho.gov/pressrelease/gov-little-signs-idaho-first-broadband-investments-into-law/.